rjedel/cinema-management/README.md

 # Cinema Management

-This is a Web APIs application for the management of the cinema.
-The **Django REST framework** was used to build it.
+WebAPI that allows you to control what movies are screened in the cinema chain.
+This project has implemented **REST API** backend, **Django REST framework** was used.

 ### Tests: